lizmat/raku-all-modules/MARTIMM/mongo-perl6-driver/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable.*

+* 0.30.5
+  * Change boolean checking on todo list
+* 0.30.4
+  * Setup todo list before starting thread.
+I should have done that before.
+* 0.30.3
+  * bugfix race conditions in Client module
+* 0.30.2
+  * Try different perl6 installment on Travis-ci.
+From now on the tests on travis are done with the newest perl6 version from git instead of using rakudobrew.
+There were always too many differences with the implementation at home.
+I expect that these perl6 differences will eventually disappear.
+* 0.30.1
+  * Monitor loop-time control via Client and Server interface to quicken the tests
+* 0.30.0
+  * Client, Server and Monitor working together to handle replicasets properly
+* 0.29.0
+  * Replicaset pre-init intialization.
+  * Add servers to replica set
+* 0.28.12
+  * Changing monitoring to be a Supplies instead of using channels.
+  * Major rewrite of Client, Server and Monitor modules.
+  * bugfix in uri.
+FQDN hostnames couldn't have dots.
+  * Added tests to test Client object behaviour.
+  * select-server() in Client split in multis.
+* 0.28.11
+  * Facturing out code from test environment into MongoDB::Server::Control to have a module to control a server like startup, shutdown, converting a standalone server to a replica server or something else.
+  * Using a new module Config::TOML to control server startup.
+  * Singleton class MongoDB::Config to read config from everywhere.
+  * start-mongod(), stop-mongod(), get-port-number() defined in Control class
+* 0.28.10
+  * Moved Socket.pm6 to MongoDB/Server directory.
+  * bugfix use of number-to-return used in Collection.find().
+* 0.28.9
+  * Factored out monitoring code into MongoDB::Server::Monitor and made it thread save.
+* 0.28.8
+  * Factoring out logging from MongoDB to new module MongoDB::Log
+  * Removed set-exception-throw-level.
+Is now fixed to level Fatal.
+* 0.28.7
+  * Changes to tests to prepare for start of other types of servers
+  * Modified test Authentication to use the new way of server start and stop subs.
+  * Added test to test for irregular server stops
+  * Added test to create replicaset servers.
 * 0.28.6
   * All modules are set to 'use v6.c'
   * Pod documenttation changes because of latest changes